ba0v/user-snipe/README.md

 ## rate limits

-rate limits vary by platform — do your own research on the platform's api limits before running this tool to avoid getting blocked.
+rate limits vary by platform; do your own research on the platform's api limits before running this tool to avoid getting blocked.

 ## disclaimer